entest-hai/amazon-bedrock-without-sdk/README.md

 - Sign the request using AWS Signature V4
 - Process the stream response chunk by chunk and decode text

+> [!WARNING]
+> I am use SSO and a demo profile for loading the AWS credentials.
+Please modify it up to your preference.

 ## Create Request

 Let create a HTTP request sendin to the Bedrock runtime endpoint